YJulyXing/YJulyXing.github.io/index.md

 4. Indexes for the control genome (.dict, .fai, .sa, etc., if -ssr and -sb is chosen and no indexes exist in the output directory)
 5. Bam file(s) and index(es) for rearranged genome(s) (bam and bai, if -ssr and -sb is chosen)<br>
 Bam file(s) and index(es) for control genome (bam and bai, if -sc, -ssr and -sb is chosen)

+## Examples
+Simulation for WGS and WES data is similar.
+WES simulation, however, need more parameter settings.
+#### WGS data simulation:
+1. Simulate 10 CNVs of length 1 kb to 10 kb on each chromosome randomly, and at least 100 bps between each 2 CNVs.
+Don’t generate CNVs on missing sequences.
+Make a pair of test and control genomes. simulator/Simulator.py -Type g -G <input_fasta> -o <output_dir> -g_chr 10 -sc -min_len 1000 -max_len 10000 -f 100 -em
+2. Simulate approximately 100 CNVs of length 1 kb to 10 kb on the whole genome, 30% of which are insertions, and at least 200 bps between each 2 CNVs.
+CNV start points and CNV lengths both follow gauss distribution.
+Generate CNVs on missing sequences.
+Make 10 test samples with prefix “test_wgs” and does not make any control.
+Make bam files as final output.
+Single-end sequencing is used. simulator/Simulator.py -Type g -G <input_fasta> -o <output_dir>  -g_tol 100 -p 0.3 -min_len 1000 -max_len 10000 -f 200 -ms gauss -ml gauss -ssr -sb -n 10 -rn test_wgs -picard <absolute_path_to_picard> -GATK < absolute_path_to_GATK>
+3. Distribution of CNV lengths are user provided.
+CNV start points follow uniform distribution.
+The copy numbers range from 5 to 15 for insertions.
+Don’t generate CNVs on missing sequences.
+Make a pair of test and control.
+Make short reads (fastq) file as final output using paired-end sequencing, 40 fold coverage, 100 bp read length, mean fragment size 300 bp and standard deviation of mean fragment size 10. simulator/Simulator.py -Type g -G <input_fasta> -o <output_dir> -ml user -g_cl <CNV length file> -min_cn 5 -max_cn 15 -em -ms uniform -sc -pr -ssr -c 40 -fs 300 -s 10 -l 100

+#### WES data simulation:
+4. Simulate 10 CNVs overlapping with exons, and 1 CNV outside of exons randomly on each chromosome using default lengths, copy numbers, minimum distance between each of the 2 CNVs and proportion of insertions.
+For each CNV overlapping with exons, the overlapping length is not less than 90 bps.
+CNV start points and lengths follow gauss distribution.
+Don’t generate CNVs on missing sequences.
+Make 5 test samples and control.
+Generate short reads (fastq) files by default settings, using paired-end sequencing. simulator/Simulator.py -Type e -G <input_fasta> -T <target_region> -o <output_dir> -e_chr 10 -o_chr 1 -ol 90 -ms gauss -ml gauss -em -n 5 -sc -pr -ssr
+5. Simulate CNVs overlapping with exons from the provided CNV list.
+Simulate approximately 20 CNVs outside of exons randomly on the whole genome with default settings.
+For CNVs outside of exons, don’t generate CNVs on missing sequences.
+Make a pair of test and control genome. simulator/Simulator.py -Type e -G <input_fasta> -T <target_region> -o <output_dir> -e_cnv <list_of_CNV_overlapping_with_exons> -o_tol 20 -em -sc
+6. Simulate approximately 20 CNVs overlapping with exons on the whole genome, and at least 100 bps between each 2 CNVs.
+Don’t generate CNVs outside of exons.
+Don’t generate CNVs on missing sequences.
+Paired-end sequencing, with minimum base quality is 20 and maximum base quality is 60.
+Make a pair of test and control.
+The final outputs are bam files. simulator/Simulator.py -Type e -G <input_fasta> -T <target_region> -o <output_dir> -e_tol 20 -f 100 -em -sc -pr -ql 20 -qu 60 -ssr -sb -picard <absolute_path_to_picard> -GATK <absolute_path_to_GATK>
+7. Simulate CNVs overlapping with exons and outside of exons from provided files of CNV lengths.
+If the length between 2 target regions are smaller than 100 bps, connect them as 1 target region.
+Don’t generate CNVs on missing sequences.
+Make 10 test samples and control.
+Use paired-end sequencing; sequence 50 bp up and down stream of the target regions (after connecting the target regions) as well.
+The final output is short reads (fastq) files with coverage of 40. simulator/Simulator.py -Type e -G <input_fasta> -T <target_region> -o <output_dir> -ml user -e_cl <length_file_1> -o_cl <length_file_2> -clr 100 -em -n 10 -sc -pr -ef 50 -f 40 -ssr